toddkaufmann/symfony-vagrant/vagrant/Readme.md

-# Vagrant box for Calwest project
+# A minimal Vagrant box for Symfony project

 Vagrant lets you reproducibly create vritual machines, allowing everyone to work in a similar, if not the same environment.

-Project files in subversion are directly accessible from the virtual machine, so you can work using whatever editor and tools you are comfortable with.
+Project files in symfony folder are directly accessible from the virtual machine, so you can work using whatever editor and tools you are comfortable with.

 ## Instructions:

-1. Get & install  Vagrant for your platform
+1. Get & install  Vagrant for your platform  (http://vagrantup.com)
 2. Run 'vagrant up' in this directory.
-3. Wait in a few minutes, you'll have a box with everything installed and configured (first time may take a while for downloads).
+3. Wait, and in a few minutes, you'll have a box with everything installed and configured (first time may take a while for initial box download).

 Server should start up on port 2259: